ROMAN ITINERARIES – CAMPITELLI DISTRICT – ITINERARY 41

 Cross the Palatine in the direction of the House of Augustus, reaching the famous south-west corner of the Germalus, at the foot of which, according to tradition, was the Lupercale.
 In this place the Romans indicated the Hut of Romulus, near which the emperor Augustus built his house just to emphasize more clearly his role as the second founder of Rome; to confirm the tradition, in 1948 archaeologists found here the remains of three huts, dating back to the Age of Iron.
 Today it is still possible to distinguish the bottom of the huts, circumscribed by a small canal useful for draining rainwater, and the holes where the supporting poles of the huts were housed.
 The huts were made of mud and straw on the model of those which, reproduced in miniature, were used as cinerary urns and which can be seen on the lower floor of the Palatine Museum.

 From this moment arises what the historian Tacitus will define the Squared Rome, tracing the boundaries: from the Ara Massima of Hercules in the Forum Boarium to the Ara of Conso in the Circus Maximus, from the Curiae Veteres to the Sanctuary of the Lares in the Roman Forum.
-This city had three gates in its most ancient walls: the Mugonia Gate towards the Velia hill, the Romanula Gate towards the Velabro Swamp and a third gate that opened towards the Forum Boarium.
+This city had three doors in its most ancient walls: the Mugonia Gate towards the Velia hill, the Romanula Gate towards the Velabro Swamp and a third one that opened towards the Forum Boarium.

 Our chronological itinerary to the visit of the Palatine continues from the left of the huts of the age of Romulus, where two cisterns of the VI Century B.C. are preserved, carved in the tufa of the hill and then covered with blocks of the same material.